OpenEuroLLM/non_web_data/README.md

 _PATH_ is a combintation of _LANGUAGE_CODE_ + url without the document name.
 The intention is to mirror the original location of the documents.
 To create the path the [path.py](src/non_web_oellm/metadata/path.py) script must be used.
 The "url" parameter correspond to the final URL where the file is downloaded, "base_path" should be the base path in the computer used to download the file + the language code.

-ALTERNATIVE (REVIEW):
-_PATH_ is a combintation of _LANGUAGE_CODE_ + url without the document name.
-The intention is to mirror the original location of the documents.
-In the OELLM database, files will be saved following the _PATH_ value.
-Please do not fill this info as it will automatically computed using the DOWNLOAD_SOURCE and the [path.py](src/non_web_oellm/metadata/path.py) script.

 _NAME_ corresponds to the file name with extension.
 The _NAME_ value and the file name must always be the same.
 This attribute will also be kept empty and filled after the download.

 _DOWNLOAD_SOURCE_ is used to store the complete and final URL of the file.
 This must be a direct access or direct download link.
 If there is any relevant issue for the download step, this can be explained in the _COMMENTARY_ section.
 In the download step, if the file contains multiple files inside, like in a ZIP or RAR, the _DOWNLOAD_SOURCE_ value must be the URL of the compressed file.
 The file must be uncompressed, and every document inside must have its own JSON metadata.